biicode/docs/c++/examples/google-test-tutorial.rst

 This example uses the famous library `googletest, a Google C++ Testing Framework <http://code.google.com/p/googletest/>`_.
 If you are familiar with coding in C++, you probably know about this library and use it for testing your projects.
 Otherwise, you can learn more visiting the `googletest project Wiki page <http://code.google.com/p/googletest/w/list>`_.

 In this example **we are going to create a factorial function and a test for it**.
-This video shows the whole process described below:

-.. raw:: html

-    <script type="text/javascript" src="https://asciinema.org/a/7763.js" id="asciicast-7763" async></script>

 1. Create a new project
 -------------------------

 Create a new project as described in the :ref:`hello world example <cpp_getting_started>`.

 2. Create a function and a test for it
 ---------------------------------------